espressif/esp-idf/docs/en/api-reference/system/esp_timer.rst

 The execution of callbacks in the ESP Timer task is serialized.
 Thus, when multiple timeouts occur simultaneously, the execution time of one callback will delay the execution of subsequent callbacks.
 For this reason, it is recommended to keep the callbacks short.
 If the callback needs to perform more work, the work should be deferred to a lower-priority task using FreeRTOS primitives, such as queues and semaphores.

-If other FreeRTOS tasks with higher priority are running, such as an SPI Flash operation, callback dispatching will be delayed until the ESP Timer task has a chance to run.
+If other FreeRTOS tasks with higher priority are running, such as an SPI flash operation, callback dispatching will be delayed until the ESP Timer task has a chance to run.

 To maintain predictable and timely execution of tasks, callbacks should never attempt block (waiting for resources) or yield (give up control) operations, because such operations disrupt the serialized execution of callbacks.